polarismesh/polaris/.github/ISSUE_TEMPLATE/q-a.md

 ---
 name: Q&A
-about: Please tell me your questions.
+about: Please tell me your questions
 title: ''
 labels: question
 assignees: ''